cadam00/SeaGraphs/cran-comments.md

-# SeaGraphs 0.1.0
+# priorCON 0.1.2

-## Major changes
+## Minor changes

-- Initial package version.
+- Remove redundant `r` SpatRaster object at `terra::rasterize` use (we care only for the "geometry" of the `r`, so no need for new object).

+- Update Introduction.Rmd, README and DESCRIPTION text.

+- Add pkgdown website.

 ## R CMD check results